-For the source substance, you provide the studies used in the prediction in the registration dossier.
-Apart from these studies, your read-across justification or the registration dossier does not include any supporting information that would confirm similar bioavailability of similar degradation rates under relevant conditions.
+For the source substance, you provide the study used in the prediction in the registration dossier.
+Apart from that study, your read-across justification or the registration dossier does not include any supporting information that would confirm similar bioavailability of similar degradation rates under relevant conditions.